 Always make the cuts in the correct order (first compression side (1), then tension side (2)), otherwise the cutting attachment may stick in the cut or kick back - risk of injury!

-- ► Make relieving cut at the compression side (1) - ► Make bucking cut at the tension side (2)
+- Make relieving cut in the compression side (1) - Make bucking cut in the tension side (2)

-Be wary of pushback when making bucking cut from the bottom upwards (underbuck).
+If the bucking cut is made from the bottom upwards (underbuck) - risk of pushback!